 - All messages without any grouping - via the "All messages" tab

-The following actions can also be taken on each individual message or selection of messages:
+The following actions can also be taken on each message or a selection of messages:

-- Retry - Sends message(s) to be reprocessed by the corresponding endpoint.
+- Retry - Sends the message(s) to be reprocessed by the corresponding endpoint.

 - Archive - Archives message(s).

-As of versions 1.8.0 and above, each individual message can be browsed in order to see in-depth details about a given failed message, archive or retry that message.
+As of version 1.8.0 and above, each message can be browsed to see in-depth details about a given failed message, archive or to retry that message.

 Individual messages can be accessed by clicking the respective entry in any of the message list views.